Maria Coventry, Countess of Coventry: Death

 Maria's early death (at the age of 27) on 30 September 1760 was caused by lead poisoning from the makeup she used, which was very stylish at the time.
-Throughout the 17th and 18th centuries, it was fashionable for ladies to whiten their skin and paint on red rouged cheeks; to achieve this look, lead-based Venetian ceruse was often used.
-The noxious effects of lead caused skin eruptions, which then encouraged ladies to apply more ceruse to cover the blemishes, eventually causing poisoning.
+Throughout the 17th and 18th centuries, it was fashionable for women to whiten their skin with a lead-based make up, Venetian ceruse, and paint on red rouged cheeks.
+The noxious effects of lead caused skin eruptions, which then encouraged women to apply more ceruse to cover the blemishes, eventually causing poisoning.

 Originally known simply as a beautiful but vain woman, Maria eventually became known in society circles as a "victim of cosmetics".